canopy-ros/canopy_client/README.md

 0 sources with unknown address
 ```
 If you see the message `506 Cannot talk to daemon`, then `chronyd` is not running properly.

+Finally run `chronyc sources` and you should see your Canopy server's IP address listed.
+If you are connecting the chrony client to the chrony server for the first time, it may take several minutes before the correct IP is listed under sources.